Guidebook/api-docs/source/v1/includes/_spaces.md

         {
             "id": 1,
             "name": "My Space",
-            "description": "For all my conferences"
+            "description": "For all my conferences",
+            "owner": 413
         },
         {
             "id": 2,
             "name": "My Other Space",
-            "description": "For all my other conferences"
+            "description": "For all my other conferences",
+            "owner": 413
         }
     ]
 }